web-being/festivaldescouleurs/en/index.md

 title: Home - English
 lang: en
 ---
-# Welcome to Our Event
+# Welcome

-This is the English version of the home page.
+This is the English version of the home page.\
+T﻿he actual content will show up here.